Agribusiness Slide

 This is an open access journal distributed under the Creative Commons Attribution License CC BY 4.0, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited

-Food and agribusiness have a massive economic, social, and environmental footprint—the $5 trillion industry represents 10 percent of global consumer spending, 40 percent of employment, and 30 percent of greenhouse-gas emissions.
-Although sizable productivity improvements over the past 50 years have enabled an abundant food supply in many parts of the world, feeding the global population has reemerged as a critical issue.
-If current trends continue, by 2050, caloric demand will increase by 70 percent, and crop demand for human consumption and animal feed will increase by at least 100 percent.
-At the same time, more resource constraints will emerge: for example, 40 percent of water demand in 2030 is unlikely to be met.
-Already, more than 20 percent of arable land is degraded.1 Moreover, food and energy production are competing, as corn and sugar are increasingly important for both.
-Such resource scarcity could lead to political unrest on a large scale if left unaddressed.
-Agricultural technologies that raise productivity even in difficult conditions and the addition of land for cultivation in Asia, Africa, Eastern Europe, and South America may ease the burden, but meeting the entire demand will require disruption of the current trend.
+Food and agribusiness exert a massive economic, social, and environmental impact, representing a $5 trillion industry that accounts for 10 percent of global consumer spending, 40 percent of employment, and 30 percent of greenhouse-gas emissions.
+Over the past 50 years, productivity gains have enabled abundant food supplies in many regions, yet feeding the growing global population has emerged as a critical challenge.
+If current trends continue, by 2050 caloric demand is projected to rise by 70 percent, and crop demand for both human consumption and animal feed is expected to increase by at least 100 percent.
+At the same time, resource constraints are intensifying: 40 percent of global water demand in 2030 may go unmet, over 20 percent of arable land is already degraded, and food and energy production are increasingly competing for crops such as corn and sugar.
+Left unaddressed, these pressures could trigger widespread political and social unrest.
+While agricultural technologies that boost productivity in challenging conditions, along with the expansion of arable land in Asia, Africa, Eastern Europe, and South America, may help alleviate some pressure, meeting global demand will ultimately require transformative changes that disrupt current trends.

 Aims & Scope